ListerLab/HOME/README.md

 HOME-pairwise 	-t [CG/CHG/CHH/CHN/CNN]	 -a [sample1_fullpath]	 -b [sample2_fullpath] 	-o [output_directorypath]
 ```

-*Note: In case of replicates for each sample separate them by space.*
+*Note: In case of replicates for each sample separate them by space.
+Please check the number of cores to use and set them by npp parameter (default is 8).
+Also for non-CG DMR prediction for huge genomes like mammalian genome use parameter -sin.*

 Example:
 ```